ibm-cloud-docs/hardware-security-modules/hsmfaq.md

 ## What use cases can I address with {{site.data.keyword.cloud_notm}} HSM?
 {: #what-use-cases-can-I-address-with-ibm-cloud-hsm}
 {: faq}
-You can use the HSM service to support a variety of use cases and applications such as Public Key Infrastructure (PKI), code signing, database encryption, document signing, Digital Rights Management (DRM), authentication and authorization, and transaction processing.
+You can use the HSM service to support Public Key Infrastructure (PKI), code signing, database encryption, document signing, Digital Rights Management (DRM), authentication and authorization, and transaction processing.

 ## How many partitions will my {{site.data.keyword.cloud_notm}} HSM support?
 {: #how-many-partitions-will-my-ibm-cloud-hsm-support}